HyokJungKim/LinterpOpenCL/README.md

 * Allow total number of original function points larger than 256
 * Make dedicated OpenCL kernel codes for 1, 2, 3 and 4 variables for faster computation
 * Automatically check CPU and GPU memory sizes and give warning
-* Formal speed comparison among other well known CPU implementations and MATLAB (this package is about 1.5 times faster than other C++ implementations)
+* Formal speed comparison among other well known CPU implementations and MATLAB (the CPU version of this package is already about 1.5 times faster than other C++ implementations; GPU is at least 10 times faster than the CPU.)
 * Check the local memory size of the GPU and adaptively utilize larger memory spaces
 * Add description of how to setup OpenCL environments for novices